CagriCatik/Battery-Systems-Technology/webpage/docs/theory/06_battery_characteristics/02_specification_sheet.md

 | **Recommended Charge Current**  | 3 A                   | For slow charging                      |
 | **Maximum Charge Current**      | 6 A                   | For fast charging                      |
 | **Cutoff Voltage**              | 3.6 V                 | Prevent overcharging                   |

-*Note: These values are illustrative.
-Actual specifications vary based on cell chemistry, manufacturer, and intended application.*

 ## Conclusion